jdonaldson/postgrehx/README.md

 contains the database, pass, and test user for the tests.
 To get rid of it, run the tools/destroy_db.sh script.

+Postgrehx should work with most modern versions of PGSQL (version 8 or later).
+The tests are intended to run against  version 9.3 or later, as they test the latest json indexing methods.

 ## Acknowledgments

 Thanks to [theRemix](https://github.com/theremix) and